dnanexus/dxCompiler/doc/Tips.md

 }
 ```

-**Scenario 3.** Stage A creates 1..N files and is wrapped in a scatter with cardinality M. Then, all tarballs can be combined.
+**Scenario 3.** Task A creates 1..N files and is wrapped in a scatter with cardinality M. Then, all tarballs are to be combined.
 ```wdl
 task task_a {
     ...